michaelstaake/LibreKB/README.md

 # LibreKB

 LibreKB is a Knowledge Base web app.
-Free and open source, it's a PHP/MYSQL web app that's easy to self host on any web server or hosting account.
+Free and open source, it's easy to self host on any web server or hosting account.

 Check out the official website at [LibreKB.com](https://librekb.com/) for more information.

-### Features:
+### Features

 - 100% free and open source.
 - Runs on pretty much any server or hosting account.